andreafought/Project/README.md

 The variables measured and observed:

-- Artistfollowers: The number of followers the artist has on Spotify on the 5th of November 2020
+- Artist followers: The number of followers the artist has on Spotify on the 5th of November 2020
 - Explicit: Whether the song is rated as ‘Parental Advisory Explicit Content’ or not
 - Popularity: The popularity score calculated taking into account both the number of days a song stayed in the Top200 and the position it stayed in every day, weighting more the top positions
 - Danceability: How suitable a track is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength, and overall regularity.
 A value of 0.0 is least danceable and 1.0 is most danceable